pomegranatebee/hyperv-debian/README.md

 # Deploy a Debian 12 virtual machine on Hyper-V

 1. Download an amd64 image from https://www.debian.org/distrib/netinst.
 "Small CDs or USB sticks" works.
-As of 2024-01-15, [Microsoft only claims support for Debian 10/11](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-debian-virtual-machines-on-hyper-v), but I am using Debian 12 currently with no issues.
+As of 2024-01-15, [Microsoft only claims support for Debian 10/11](https://learn.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-debian-virtual-machines-on-hyper-v), but I am using Debian 12 and have had a good experience with it so far.

 ![](images/debianiso.png)